lolusername/Jenny_Markov/README.md

 - Interactive media
 - Retro computing aesthetics
 - Philosophical inquiry
+- Digital reinterpretation of conceptual art

 The piece creates a dialogue between human interaction and algorithmic generation, where each touch transforms both the visual and textual elements of the display.
+By using Jenny Holzer's truisms as source material, the installation extends her exploration of power, truth, and language into the digital age, creating an endless stream of new philosophical statements that maintain the impact of her original work while exploring new combinations of ideas.

 ## Technical Implementation Details